kriyative/clojurejs/README.md

-# clojurejs
+# ClojureJS

-clojurejs is a naive implementation of a Clojure subset language to Javascript translator. clojurejs is an attempt to implement the predictable semantics in the generated Javascript.
+ClojureJS is a naive implementation of a Clojure subset language to Javascript translator.
+ClojureJS is an attempt to implement the predictable semantics in the generated Javascript.
 Some of its features are:

 * Consistent scoping in ``let`` and ``loop/recur`` forms
 * Macros with ``defmacro``